-In every style era since its foundation in 1763, outstanding creative minds have designed for the Royal Porcelain Manufactory in Berlin.
-Among them are world-famous artists such as Karl Friedrich Schinkel, Trude Petri, Marguerite Friedlaender-Wildenhain and Enzo Mari.
-Their designs have shaped not only the history of the manufactory, but also their time - and are still groundbreaking today.
+In every stylistic era since its founding in 1763, outstanding creative designers have designed for the Royal Porcelain Manufactory Berlin.
+Among them are world-renowned artists such as Karl Friedrich Schinkel, Trude Petri, Marguerite Friedlaender-Wildenhain, and Enzo Mari.
+Their designs have shaped not only the history of the manufactory but also their era – and remain groundbreaking to this day.

-In every style era since its foundation in 1763, outstanding creative minds have designed for the Royal Porcelain Manufactory in Berlin.
-Among them are world-famous artists such as Karl Friedrich Schinkel, Trude Petri, Marguerite Friedlaender-Wildenhain and Enzo Mari.
-Their designs have shaped not only the history of the manufactory, but also their time - and are still groundbreaking today.
+In every stylistic era since its founding in 1763, outstanding creative designers have designed for the Royal Porcelain Manufactory Berlin.
+Among them are world-renowned artists such as Karl Friedrich Schinkel, Trude Petri, Marguerite Friedlaender-Wildenhain, and Enzo Mari.
+Their designs have shaped not only the history of the manufactory but also their era – and remain groundbreaking to this day.

 THOMAS WENZEL (*1963)